ShalinVachheta017/Event_Pred/README.md

 # Event_Pred

-Change the parameters in Train file
+Change the parameters in train.py file